-Actions of People - relaxed stroll vs. urgent pace, walking very slowly, hurrying, jogging, sprinting, running, hopping, skipping, jumping, stomping, stumbling, tripping, falling, scuffing, shuffling, sneaking, hovering, odd gaits: stiff, limping, palsied shaking, mentally or physically disabled, or those impaired by alcohol or drugs.
+Actions of People - relaxed stroll vs. urgent pace, walking very slowly, hurrying, dashing, jogging, sprinting, running, hopping, skipping, jumping, stomping, stumbling, tripping, falling, scuffing, shuffling, wrestling, sneaking, hovering, peering from behind something, odd gaits: stiff, limping, palsied shaking, mentally or physically disabled, or those impaired by alcohol or drugs.
 Pushing carts, pulling wagons.

 Attitude - calm, casual, friendly, direct, fearful, cautious, jumpy, excited, exuberant, bouncy, animated, silly, suspicious, resentful, grumpy, angry, threatening (toward the dog or when interacting with you or others.)

 Attention - intensity of look, scrutinizing, staring, coaxing, holding eye contact, looming over, reaching for the dog.

 Touch - friendly petting, rough petting, tentative petting, patting, pulling, pushing, poking, reaching over, sneaking up behind, hugging.

 Sudden movement - running away, rushing toward, reaching over, gesturing with hands, unexpected person popping out from behind a car, the whoosh of an automatic door opening, something dropped or tipping over.

 Traffic - cars, buses, vans, trucks, big delivery trucks, motorcycles, shopping carts, wheelchairs, motorized scooters, walkers, strollers, skate boards, bicycles, road construction vehicles, snow plows, snow blowers, leave blowers.